 Once, you click the Install suggested plugins option, the installation process would begin immediately.

-So, you should enter the name and password for your user:
+So, you should enter the username and password for your user:

 Click Save and Finish when you confirmed the appropriate information.
 Then wait for receiving a confirmation page confirming that “Jenkins is Ready!”:

 Now, to visit the main Jenkins dashboard click Start using Jenkins.